telerik/ajax-docs/controls/scriptmanager/troubleshooting/overview.md

 **Current limitation:**

-**Gettng [NullReferenceException: Object not set to an instance of an object.] error when using RadScriptManager and loading scripts from assemlies with short names while with there is no error with a standard ScriptManager.**
+**Gettng [NullReferenceException: Object not set to an instance of an object.] error when using RadScriptManager and loading scripts from assemblies with short names while with there is no error with a standard ScriptManager.**

 Resolution